"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Experiments

 We can see that the original performance of the local model is significantly lower than the victim model, i.e., with a 50\% decrease in BLEU-4 or $10\sim 25$ decrease in Rouge-L. Once we employ MEAs in the local model, its performance rapidly boosts to nearly the same as the victim model, with $0\sim 40\%$ points of gaps in BERTScore.
 These gaps are negligible (e.g. $<1\%$ in summarization) in some tasks, but remain eminent in other tasks such as reasoning, structured text generation, and machine translation.
 This phenomenon indicates that domain-specific model extractions can effectively learn domain-specific abilities from victim models but may perform poorly if downstream tasks require extra knowledge, such as machine translation and QA.
+We provide a stealing comparison among different local models in Table \ref{fig:fidelity}.

-\textbf{Comparison among stealing methods.} Tables \ref{tab:domain-res}, \ref{tab:qa-res}, and \ref{tab:wmt-res} compare the stealing efficacy between MLE and our LoRD.
-The results consistently show that LoRD significantly outperforms MLE under the same MEA settings.
+\textbf{Comparison among stealing methods.} Tables \ref{tab:wmt-res}, \ref{tab:qa-res}, and \ref{tab:domain-res} compare the stealing efficacy between MLE and our LoRD.
+The results consistently show that LoRD outperforms MLE under the same MEA settings.
 Besides, for challenging tasks such as reasoning and translation, LoRD exhibits much higher improvements, which demonstrates that it can address the preference overfitting problem discussed in Section \ref{sec:q-eff} and do enable the local model to learn the task ability from victim models.
-However, we also observe that for some tasks (e.g. summarization), LoRD shows no statistical difference from MLE, probably because these tasks are relatively simple, where merely MLE has already achieved comparable results to victim models.
+However, we also observe that for some tasks (e.g., summarization), LoRD shows no statistical difference from MLE, probably because these tasks are relatively simple, where merely MLE has already achieved comparable results to victim models.

 \textbf{Tasks difficulties comparison.} Based on previous analysis, we observe that the performance and limitations of MEA depend on the category of tasks.
 Additionally, sometimes datasets in the same task exhibit significant differences in stealing.
 We put forward two metrics to measure task difficulties: the \emph{fidelity} that measures extraction efficacy compared to victim models, and the \emph{performance-up}, which assesses the performance gain before and after stealing for a given local model.
 Formally, given a test set $\mathcal{D}_{te}=\{(\mathbf{x},\mathbf{y})\}$ and a corresponding metric $\mathcal{M}(hypothesis,reference)$, the fidelity ($F$) and performance-up ($P$) of the local model $\theta_{N_{t}}$ can be defined as: